-2-year-old Roman Dinkel is spreading smiles all over the internet, after his mother, Whitney Dinkel, shared a special video of him walking.
-The adorable boy became viral on Facebook, celebrating his first steps alongside his dog.
+A 2-year-old Roman Dinkel was spreading smiles all over the internet, after his mother, Whitney Dinkel, shared a special video of the little boy walking for the first time.
+In 2018, the adorable boy became viral on Facebook, celebrating his first steps alongside his dog.
 In the video, you hear Roman telling his pup, ?Look, Maggie!
-I?m walking, Maggie!”
+I?m walking, Maggie!?
 The video became an overnight sensation due to the toddler’s improvement, after being diagnosed with spina bifida when his mother was 20 weeks pregnant.

 Roman was born on May 5, 2016, and with the help of chiropractic and physical therapy has begun to start using a walker to practice walking by himself.
 This week, the toddler used his crutches to take his first steps independently, which is why you can hear the excitement in his voice in the videos.